jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 Use ES6 Module Format While Preserving Imported Symbol Names

-The regular *babel-plugin-transform-es2015-modules-commonjs* module mangles symbol names in order to imlement the ES6 modules feature of exporting bindings rather than references or values.
+The regular *babel-plugin-transform-es2015-modules-commonjs* module mangles symbol names in order to implement the ES6 modules feature of exporting bindings rather than references or values.

 However, JavaScript source maps don't currently support mapping symbol names.
 So when debugging using source maps, any imports will not be available under their original name, which is can make for a frustrating experience.
 This module ensures that all symbol names are preserved.